nksrivastavaa/ML-workshop/README.md

 # ML-workshop-dataset
-This repo contains the weatherAUS.csv dataset
+This repo contains the weatherAUS.csv dataset which we will use to learn how to handle Classification problems using Machine Learning.

 How to download this dataset?